Who we are

 We are now on a pathway to delivering groundbreaking diagnostics and treatment for cervical cancer for less that £1 per woman, pioneering innovative solutions to fever management for childhood pneumonia – the largest cause of child mortality in sub-Saharan Africa – and access to oxygen in remote health centres.
 We are also a key player in accelerating solutions to fight the COVID-19 pandemic.

-By 2028, work funded by Unitaid has the potential to save 1.2 million lives and achieve £2.6 billion in cost savings.
+By 2028, work funded by Unitaid has the potential to save 1.2 million lives and achieve US$3.4 billion (approximately 2.9 billion euros) in cost savings.

 How we work